MystenLabs/walrus-docs/docs/blog/04_testnet_update.md

 utility and smart contract to convert Testnet SUI (which also has no value) into Testnet WAL using a one-to-one exchange rate.
 This is chosen arbitrarily, and generally one should not read too much into the actual WAL denominated costs of storage on Testnet.
 They have been chosen arbitrarily.

+- Find out how to [request Test WAL tokens](../usage/setup.md#testnet-wal-faucet) through the CLI.

 ## Decentralization through staking & unstaking